 For photos and videos from our training, follow us here:

 Historical fencing, often called Historical European Martial Arts (HEMA), describes the effort of bringing martial arts back to life that are no longer passed on in a direct line from teacher to student.
 Typically, we rely on so-called fight books which have been preserved in Europe since the 14th century.
 They may represent one or various close combat disciplines, both armed and unarmed, with or without armour.
 Our main source at Dimicator Schola is the oldest preserved of these books, which treats fighting with sword and shield.

-1–3 pm: Free training (if it takes place), time for individual lessons
+1–3 pm: Free training, time for individual lessons (unless cancelled)

 Training venue and schedule